StevenGeller/goose-bitcoin-hackathon-playbooks/PLAYBOOKS/03-AI-Driven-Wallet-Assistant/README.md

     *   `"What is my balance?"`
     *   `"Generate an invoice for [amount] sats with memo [memo]"`
     *   `"Show my last 5 transactions."`
-*   **Goose Task (Conceptual)**: `goose run --query "Design a JSON structure to represent parsed user commands for a Bitcoin wallet assistant, including intent, amount, recipient, and memo fields."`
+*   **Goose Task Example (Conceptual)**: `Design a JSON structure to represent parsed user commands for a Bitcoin wallet assistant, including intent, amount, recipient, and memo fields.`

 ### Step 3: Building the NLU Component (with Goose)

 *   **Simple Approach (Regex)**: For a limited command set, regex can be effective.
-    *   **Goose Task**: `goose run --query "Write a Python function using regex to parse commands like 'send X sats to Y' and extract X (amount) and Y (recipient)."`
+    *   **Goose Task Example**: `Write a Python function using regex to parse commands like 'send X sats to Y' and extract X (amount) and Y (recipient).`
 *   **Advanced Approach (NLU Library - e.g., spaCy)**:
     *   Train a simple model or use rule-based matching for intent recognition and entity extraction.
-    *   **Goose Task**: `goose run --query "Show me a basic Python example using spaCy to identify entities like AMOUNT and RECIPIENT from a sentence like 'Please send 1000 satoshis to Bob via Lightning'."`
+    *   **Goose Task Example**: `Show me a basic Python example using spaCy to identify entities like AMOUNT and RECIPIENT from a sentence like 'Please send 1000 satoshis to Bob via Lightning'.`

 ### Step 4: Mapping Commands to Alby API Actions (with Goose)